altaga/BoT-Weave/README.md

 ## Environment Sensor:

-Este device tiene como fin leer los datos detectados desde el STH40, una vez realizado esto, se suben a BNB Greenfield, mediante nuestro servicio.
+The purpose of this device is to read the data detected from the STH40, once this is done, it is uploaded to BNB Greenfield, through our service.

 [DEVICE CODE](./Device%20Examples/Edge%20Driving%20Monitor/)

 <img src="https://i.ibb.co/Lx52MJ0/Environment-Sensor-drawio.png">

-Para hacer que funcione deberas completar con tus datos de WiFi y API Key en [Certs.h](./Device%20Examples/Environment%20Sensor/certs.h)
+To make it work you must complete your WiFi data and API Key in [Certs.h](./Device%20Examples/Environment%20Sensor/certs.h)

     static const char* ssid     = "YOUR_SSID";          // Your WiFi SSID static const char* password = "YOUR_PASSWORD";      // Your WiFi Password